andreas-zeller/andreas-zeller.github.io/_posts/2021-07-27-Reviewing-across-fields-ICSE-PLDI-CCS.md

 At CCS, the discussions of "my" papers were rather short - again, my impression was that too few reviewers really cared about the outcome.
 When I would raise points about methodology (statistical significance? validity? yada yada yada), authors would universally ignore these concerns in their rebuttals; and co-reviewers would not pick them up either.
 But neither would other issues be discussed at length.
 At some point, it felt as if every reviewer would happily agree with _any_ majority decision as long as the whole thing would finally be over.

 But then, at CCS, being late extended to discussions, too – reviewers would be mum for weeks, only to emerge with a new question for authors after the discussion already had come to a conclusion.
-(At CCS, you would have two weeks in which reviewers could ask more questions to authors, to which authors promptly responded.)
-As it came to closing discussions, people were late, too; and some reviewers reversed their stance literally minutes before decisions were sent out, asking to still change the overall outcome.
+(This year, you would have two weeks in which reviewers could ask more questions to authors, to which authors promptly responded.)
+As it came to closing discussions, people were late, too; and some reviewers reversed their stance only hours before decisions were to be sent out, asking to still change the overall outcome.

 At the time of this writing, the CCS decisions were announced a week ago, but some authors are still waiting for to learn on why their paper was rejected.
 How long does it take to write a decision summary?
 Ten minutes?
 Again, what example does this give to young researchers?